 The OSSLT is typically administered to students in Grade 10.
 This is because the OSSLT evaluates skills that are taught in the Ontario English curriculum from K-9.
 In 2022, several students in Grade 11 were also eligible to write the OSSLT exam.
 This was because of cancellations during the COVID-19 pandemic.

-The OSSLT can also be written by students who have already completed the exam but were not successful in achieving a passing grade.
+The OSSLT can also be written by any student who has already completed the exam but was not successful in achieving a passing grade.
 Students have unlimited attempts at the OSSLT; however, if students are unsuccessful, there are other options available.

 What can students do to prepare for the Ontario Literacy Test?